CtrlK

 Specificity

-Names the domain (web accessibility, WCAG) and general goal (create inclusive, accessible user interfaces), but lacks specific concrete actions like 'add ARIA labels', 'fix color contrast', 'implement keyboard navigation'.
+Names the domain (web accessibility, WCAG) and a general action ('implement best practices', 'create inclusive, accessible user interfaces'), but does not list specific concrete actions like adding ARIA labels, fixing color contrast, implementing keyboard navigation, or writing alt text.

 2 / 3